ROES Digital Manager

 3. Balance your monitor

 A properly balanced monitor is needed no matter what lab you use.
-We hope that you will see the value in using NC TriColor Imaging, and that is why we will provide every studio with a free uncorrected 8×10 for the purpose of calibrating your monitor.
+We hope that you will see the value in using NC TriColor Imaging, and that is why we will provide every studio with a free uncorrected 8x10 for the purpose of calibrating your monitor.
 We recommend a CRT (tube) monitor vs. LCD.
-There are some very expensive LCD’s out there that can be calibrated, although any lab you go into, you will find color correction operators on CRT monitors.
+There are some very expensive LCD's out there that can be calibrated, although any lab you go into, you will find color correction operators on CRT monitors.
 For this reason we believe that using a CRT gets you more in line with what the lab sees.
-First make sure that your monitor is set to 6500K not 5500K.
-Save a camera file that you believe is properly exposed, color balanced and overall just looks good on your monitor.
-Burn this file to a CD or upload to us and ask for a ”Free Balance 8×10” in the ”special instructions” area.
-We will print the file with no corrections and return it to you.
-Bring the file up on your monitor.
-Adjust the brightness, contrast, and color to match the 8×10.
+To Calibrate your monitor, first make sure that your monitor is set to 6500K not 5500K.
+Select 2 or 3 files that you believe are properly exposed, color balanced and overall just look good on your monitor.
+These images should be at least one of each a High Key image or an outdoor image and a Low Key image or an indoor image.
+Next upload these images to ROES as a 5x7 and with the "Order Review" section click on "Instructions" and note that this is for your Monitor Calibration Test.
+We will print the files with no corrections and return it to you.
+Next, bring the files up to your monitor with the images open on the screen and adjust the brightness, contrast, and color to match the 5x7.
 Once you have done this you are balanced to the lab.
-You will want to keep the CD and print, for later use.
-We calibrate our monitors once a month.
-We also find that monitors have about a 1 to 2 year life span when it comes to calibration.
-A newer monitor should be rotated into the studio where color is viewed most.
+You can either save the images in a file on your computer or burn it on a CD because you will want to calibrate your monitor once a month.

 4. Other tidbits about our printing